treosh/lighthouse-ci-action/README.md

 #### `budgetPath`

-Use a performance budget to keep your page size in check. `Lighthouse CI Action` will fail the build if one of the URLs exceed the budget.
+Use a performance budget to keep your page size in check. `Lighthouse CI Action` will fail the build if one of the URLs exceeds the budget.

 Learn more about the [budget.json spec](https://github.com/GoogleChrome/budget.json) and [practical use of performance budgets](https://web.dev/use-lighthouse-for-performance-budgets).